Eric Maryniak - Hi there!

 I also participated in an ISO 9000 audit team.

 In 1997, I worked briefly at the Image Sciences Institute of the department of Medicine at the Utrecht University.
-My job was software engineering, giving programming courses (C++ mainly), system administration and Internet and WWW.
-Most of my time, however, went into co-managing a very complicated and heterogenous Unix network, and introducing Windows NT 4.0.
+My job was software engineering, giving programming courses (C++ mainly), system administration, and Internet and World Wide Web (WWW or simply the Web).
+Most of my time, however, went into co-managing a very complicated and heterogenous Unix network, and introducing Microsoft Windows NT 4.0.

-As I'm more a programmer than an administrator, I started at the Netherlands Institute for Scientific Information Services (NIWI) (a KNAW institute then) in September 1997.
-My work concentrated on WWW and Internet programming, and making databases available online as well as producing paper products from them.
+As I'm more a programmer than an administrator, I started at the NIWI (Netherlands Institute for Scientific Information Services, a KNAW institute then) in September 1997.
+My work concentrated on WWW and Internet programming, and making databases available online as well as producing paper products from them, often using LaTeX.

 From September 1999 to September 2002, I worked on a 3-year contract as a software engineer in a small research team developing applications for the simulation of neural networks.
-Since 1987, this research team (located at the Department of Psychology, University of Amsterdam) had developed several such software applications.
+Since 1987, this research team (located at the department of Psychology, faculty of Social and Behavioural Sciences on the University of Amsterdam) had developed several such software applications.

-The research is part of a PIONIER grant, sponsored by the Netherlands Organisation for Scientific Research (NWO) and University of Amsterdam.
+The research is part of a PIONIER grant, sponsored by the Netherlands Organisation for Scientific Research (NWO, later "Dutch Research Council" in English) and the University of Amsterdam.
 The research team includes members from psychology, neuroscience and mathematics.

 My job, together with two fellow programmers, was completing the design and implementation of the system and coordinating the distribution via the Internet (Open Source), and so I did: Walnut/Nutshell.